yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/d101c.jpg" class="small-img" alt="d101 durian">

 Also likes to be passed off as 'red prawn'.
 - Insanely sharp thorns; probably one of the sharpest in my opinion.
-Get ready to bleed :(
+Looks dangerous and is dangerous; get ready to bleed if not careful.
 - Tastes sweet to mild bittersweet
 - With a milky aftertaste, reminds me of a white rabbit candy